Pinterest Hidden Image

 Second, thereโ€™s Raquel (โ€œRockyโ€), a modern, non-traditional bride who has unhappily inherited the wedding dress of her mother, Joan, who is the third woman in the book.

-This book celebrates both individuality and tradition, and I couldnโ€™t recommend such a sweet story more highly.
+This book celebrates both individuality and tradition, and I couldnโ€™t recommend it more highly.
 Itโ€™s a satisfying, light read brimming with heart.

 The Guest List by Lucy Foley